procyberian/psd-kernel/README.md

 This is a repository for PSD Kernel Development.

 * Kernel from "zero" which will be a R&D project for UNIX like systems.
+* Kernel is written pure C at first stage ...

 # License